lentinj/tp-compact-keyboard/README.md

 ### Requirements

-This was developed under a Debian unstable kernel, 3.12-1-amd64, and has been reported to work for at least 3.11.
+This was developed under a Debian unstable kernel, 3.12-1-amd64, and has been reported to work on kernels as early as 3.10 (CentOS 7).
 However older kernels (3.6, for example) don't send the report.
 Not sure why currently.

 ### Using